 6. Will my house smell like a diaper pail if I use cloth diapers?

 This is a myth.
 You should not experience any more odor with cloth than you would with disposables.
 Plus, you can use a diaper pail (as you would with disposables) to help contain any odors.
-Vented pails are a great option to check out, as the air flow will help prevent issues with your diapers such as mold.
-Top with a carbon filter, and the stink will absorb, naturally.
+Hanging diaper pails are a great option to check out, as the air flow will help prevent issues with your diapers such as mold.
+Top with a carbon filter or a deodorizing disk, and the stink will absorb, naturally.

 7. How many diapers do I need?